 - Add a descriptive alt attribute to images

 Again, definitely not exhaustive but this will get you started.

-- Every page on your website should have value and have unique content that meets the searchers intent.
-If you have duplicate content, you’ll want to redirect, remove or block bots from crawling.
+- Every page on your website should have value and unique content that meets the searchers intent.
+If you have duplicate content, you’ll want to redirect, remove it, or block bots from crawling.

 - Confirm that all the pages are accessible to crawlers.

 - Make sure your pages are loading as fast as possible.
 Image compression and a solid cache plugin are helpful here.